mlearnfab/web/_sources/faq.md

 **Q.** *What learning paths are available now?*

-**A.** We are enrolling members in Python Bootcamp for Maching Learning, Level I. The Python I module provides basic proficiency in Python to move forward with other modules.
+**A.** We are enrolling members in Python Bootcamp for Maching Learning, Level I. The [Python I module](learningpath) provides basic proficiency in Python to move forward with other modules.
 Upon enrollment, you will be placed in a cohort of 15 learners.
 You are encouraged, though not required, to form a study group of 3-5 students.

 ---

 **Q.** *What is the time commitment?*

 **A.** Each module is designed so that the curriculum can be completed on average in 25 hours.
-Someone who spends 3-5 hours per week can expect to complete a single module, therefore, in approximately 5 weeks.
+Someone who spends 3-5 hours per week can expect to complete a single module in approximately 5 weeks.

 ---